ASHRAE 43 Provides Clarity on Healthcare Ventilation Management

 This provides significant advantages for healthcare FMs and all building occupants, including:

 - Simplicity in ensuring facility compliance.
 Today, hospitals have the option of complying with the design standard that was relevant at the time they were built.
-As facilities grow, a different design standard edition may govern each addition, adding potentially conflicting advice.
+As facilities grow, a different design standard edition may govern each addition, and potentially conflicting advice.
 Under ASHRAE 43, hospitals are expected to establish, using clear documentation, the standard(s) that govern each portion of their facility.
 Documenting this decision-making in a written plan will simplify operations and help surveyors appropriately assess compliance.

-The good news is that, while the process of creating a ventilation management program may at a glance seem overwhelming, most healthcare FMs have a similar experience upon which to draw.
+The good news is that while the process of creating a ventilation management program may at a glance seem overwhelming, most healthcare FMs have a similar experience upon which to draw.
 Within the last several years, virtually every healthcare facility has had to develop a water management program.
 In fact, developing a ventilation management program is likely to follow a similar pattern.

 In creating a ventilation management program, healthcare FMs can expect to perform the following steps:

+- Identify internal hospital stakeholders and form a committee.
 ASHRAE 43 sets an expectation that the FM holds responsibility for leading the ventilation management program.
 However, this program is best served by input from a diverse group of stakeholders.
 This should include infection control professionals, as well as representatives from critical spaces such as the OR.

-It will be necessary to conduct an inventory of your rooms by function, pressurization, level of risk, and frequency of pressure testing or other relevant monitoring.
+- Assess your spaces and systems.
+It will be necessary to conduct an inventory of your rooms by function, differential pressure requirement, level of risk, and frequency of pressure testing or other relevant monitoring.
+In addition, it will be important, especially for facilities that have had construction over the years, to document which version(s) of the ASHRAE 170 guidelines are applicable to your facilities building(s).
 To make this process manageable, consider beginning with critical spaces before moving to noncritical areas.

+- Establish policies.
 In addition to deciding how to document monitoring and ventilation issues, it will be important to educate staff on expectations for identifying and documenting responses to unexpected excursions or other incidents, as well as requesting a planned excursion.

 Subscribe